 Туре Condition Classification Reference Description Responsibility Where addressed Community Information, Consultation and Involvement - Community Communication Should the Overarching Community Communication Strategy be updated, a copy must be provided to the Planning Secretary for information.
 MCoA Complaints Management System B2 A Complaints Management System must be prepared and implemented before the commencement of any work and maintained for the duration of construction and for a minimum for 12 months following completion of construction of the CSSI.
 LORAC will participate in the implementation of the complaints management system and provide Sydney metro with all information it requires to comply with Condition B2.
-Section 18.2 Complaints Management MCoA Complaints Management System B3 The following information must be available to facilitate community enquiries and manage complaints before the commencement of work and for 12 months following the completion of construction: (a) a 24- hour telephone number for the registration of complaints and enquiries about the CSSI; (b) a postal address to which written complaints and enquires may be sent; (c) an email address to which electronic complaints and enquiries may be transmitted; and (d) a mediation system for complaints unable to be resolved.
-This information must be accessible to all in the community regardless of age, ethnicity, disability or literacy level.
-LORAC will participate in the implementation of the complaints management system and provide Sydney metro with all information it requires to comply with Condition B3.
-Section 18.2 Complaints Management, Sydney Metro Website, Community liaison management plan MCoA Complaints Management System B4 A Complaints Register must be maintained recording information on all complaints received about the CSSI during the carrying out of any work and for a minimum of 12 months following the completion of construction.
-The Complaints Register must record the: (a) number of complaints received; (b) date and time of the complaint; -
+Section 18.2 Complaints Management MCoA Complaints Management System В3 The following information must be available to facilitate community enquiries and manage complaints before the commencement of work and for 12 months following the completion of construction: (a) a 24- hour telephone number for the registration of complaints and enquiries about the CSSI; (b) a postal address to which written complaints and enquires may be sent; (c) an email address to which electronic complaints and enquiries may be transmitted; and (d) a mediation system for complaints unable to be resolved.
+This information must be accessible to all in the community regardless of age, ethnicity, disability or literacy level. system and provide Sydney metro with all Section 18.2 Complaints Management, Sydney Metro Website, Community liaison management plan MCoA Complaints Management System B4 A Complaints Register must be maintained recording information on all complaints received about the CSSI during the carrying out of any work and for a minimum of 12 months following the completion of construction.
+The Complaints Register must record the: (a) number of complaints received; (b) date and time of the complaint; - -